Children’s Books that Celebrate Black History

 written by Calvin Alexander Ramesy, and Gwen Strauss Illustrated by Floyd Cooper

 Ruth was so excited to take a trip in her family’s new car!
-In the early 1950s, few African Americans could afford to buy cars, so this would be an adventure.
+In the early 1950s, few African Americans could afford to buy cars, which would be an adventure.
 But she soon found out that black travelers weren’t treated very well in some towns.
 Many hotels and gas stations refused service to black people.
 Daddy was upset about something called Jim Crow laws.

 Finally, a friendly attendant at a gas station showed Ruth’s family The Green Book.
 It listed all of the places that would welcome black travelers.
 With this guidebook―and the kindness of strangers―Ruth could finally make a safe journey from Chicago to her grandma’s house in Alabama.